UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Method

 where individual loss terms are described below.

-\paragraph{The rendering loss} measures the agreement between observed images and images rendered from the model using the training view and lighting, yielding $\mathcal{L}_{\text{render}} = \sum_{\br} \|\bC_{\text{gt}}(\br) - \bC(\br)\|_2^2$, where $\bC$ is rendered color per ray, as defined in Eq.~\ref{eq:rendering}, and $\bC_\text{gt}$ is the observed ``ground-truth'' color.
-Minimizing the rendering loss ensures our scene model can reproduce observed images.
+\emph{Rendering loss} measures the agreement between observed images and images rendered from the model using the training view and lighting, yielding $\mathcal{L}_{\text{render}} = \sum_{\br} \|\bC_{\text{gt}}(\br) - \bC(\br)\|_2^2$, where $\bC$ is rendered color per ray, as defined in Eq.~\ref{eq:rendering}, and $\bC_\text{gt}$ is the observed ``ground-truth'' color.
+Minimizing the rendering loss ensures our scene model can reproduce the observed images.

-\dafparagraph{The deshadowed rendering loss} forces shadow effects out of the estimated albedo.
-In particular, we compute a shadow-free version of an image using an off-the-shelf shadow detection and removal network~\cite{guo2023shadowformer, chen20MTMT} to obtain $\bC_{\text{deshadow}}$.
-We then render that image from the model using the training view and lighting, but assuming that every point can see the sun (equivalently $V(\bx, \text{sun})=1$ for every $\bx$).
-This yields $\bC'(\theta)$.
-We then measure the agreement between the two to obtain $\mathcal{L}_{\text{deshadow}} = \sum_{\br}|\bC_{\text{deshadow}} - \bC'(\theta)|^2 $.
-The combination of this loss and the original rendering loss directly gauges how the visibility map influences rendering, and helps disentangling albedo and shadows.
+\emph{Visibility loss} recovers unseen geometry with shadow guidance, improving shadow synthesis for relighting.
+Specifically, a pixel that is known to be in shadow must be at a point that \emph{cannot see the sun}, so constraining geometry along a ray from that pixel to the sun.
+This loss could be computed by simply comparing visibility $V(\bx, \text{sun})$ with the shadow mask detection~\cite{chen20MTMT}.
+However, the 2D shadow detection is not consistent across different frames, making optimization unstable if visibility is supervised with the masks directly.
+Therefore, we construct an intermediate ``guidance'' visibility estimate $\hat{V}(\br)$ which is an MLP head trained to reproduce the shadow masks, and compute

-\paragraph{The visibility loss} exploits shadow detection to improve geometry estimates.
-A pixel that is known to be in shadow must be at a point that cannot see the sun, so constraining geometry along a ray from that pixel to the sun.
-This loss could be computed by simply comparing visibility $V(\bf, \text{sun}; \theta)$ with the shadow masks used for $\mathcal{L}_{\text{deshadow}}$.
-However, there are challenges: first, computing visibility requires another volume rendering per sample point; second, back-propagation through volume rendering, shading, and visibility computation forms a long, non-linear gradient chain, and optimization becomes difficult.
-Instead, we construct an intermediate ``guidance'' visibility estimate $V_i(\bx; \theta_i)$ which is an MLP head trained to reproduce the shadow masks, and compute where $M(\br)$ is the shadow mask at pixel $\br$, , and $\text{CE}(.,.)$ is a cross-entropy loss.
-Here the first term forces the (relatively easily trained) $V_i$ to agree with the shadow masks, and the second forces $V$ to agree with $V_i$.
+where $M(\br)$ is the shadow mask at pixel $\br$, , and $\text{CE}(.,.)$ is a cross-entropy loss.
+Here, the first term forces the $\hat{V}$ to generate consistent shadow masks, and the second forces $V$ to agree with $\hat{V}$, recovering scene geometry that is not captured in the images but still cast shadows (e.g. top of the buildings).